 Kelley senior Luke Lonneman, BS’25, has had a great year.
-The business management and real estate co-major has been completing the hands-on real estate workshop in the Undergraduate Program at the Kelley School of Business Indianapolis, and he’s earned three scholarships: from the Commercial Real Estate Development Association, the Harold E. Eisenberg Foundation, and also the Geraldine S. Bernath Scholarship for academic excellence and leadership at Kelley.
+The business management and real estate co-major has been completing the hands-on real estate workshop in the Undergraduate Program at the Kelley School of Business Indianapolis, and he’s earned four scholarships: from the Commercial Real Estate Development Association, the Appraisal Institute, the Harold E. Eisenberg Foundation, and also the Geraldine S. Bernath Scholarship for academic excellence and leadership at Kelley.

 “I feel blessed.
 I’ve put in a lot of effort and some long nights, especially in the last year,” Luke said.
 “I attribute my success to the Real Estate Club here at Kelley Indianapolis and my instructor, [Real Estate Lecturer] Sara Coers for every scholarship I’ve received.
 She’s written my letters of recommendations, and she’s the one of those professors I’ve developed a true genuine relationship with.”